 The Wayne Morse Scholars program offers an opportunity for a select group of undergraduate students to study public affairs and American politics from practical, analytical, and ethical perspectives.
 Wayne Morse Scholars enjoy an intimate and hands-on learning environment to study compelling issues in government and politics by means of a special seminar, supervised internships and research, leadership training, and discussions with government officials, political practitioners, and visiting scholars.
-The program is designed to inspire future leaders in law, business, education, government, journalism, academia and other fields.

 2014-15 information and tentative schedule

 - Info session: Tuesday, October 14 at 4 p.m. in 241 Knight Law Center